Maquis de l'Oisans: 1943

 On December 20, at the Alma barracks in Grenoble, Captain Lespiau ("Lanvin") was given command of "Sector 1" of the Secret Army by Commander Sylvain, who had led the Grenoble Resistance until then.
 At the end of November 1943, the Gestapo and the Milice had dealt a coup de grâce to the Grenoble organisation by capturing its leaders.

 Three months later, André Lespiau was declared a "deserter" by his army officers.
 His father, Captain Paul Lespiau (a decorated veteran of the First World War and member of the Turma Vengeance network) was arrested in reprisal and deported to Buchenwald, where he died.
 Captain "Lanvin-Lespiau" was now completely underground.

-The Maquis de l'Oisans had at its service men and women of many different nationalities and origins.
+The Maquis de l'Oisans had at its service men and women of many nationalities and origins.
 Lanvin was of Catalan origin and had served in the colonial troops with Indochinese and African riflemen under his command.
 Among his recruits were Poles, Russians, Tunisians, Algerians, Spaniards, and others.
 "Oisans" also had a Catholic chaplain and a rabbi in its ranks.